Open-source UML and SysML toolkit

 • Client / server system modeled with AVATAR (open the file with TTool)

 • Microwave oven modeled with AVATAR (open the file with TTool).
-The models adresses both safety and security constraints.
-C code generation is also shown is this model.
+The model addresses both safety and security constraints.
+C code generation is also shown in this model.

 • Use of synchronous broadcast channels modeled with AVATAR (open the file with TTool).
-One broacast channel has been used between a sender and two receivers.
-In the AVATAR simulation, you may observe that depending on the time value which is selected by the simulator, the message may be either lost, received only by the receiver 1, or received by the two receivers.
+One broadcast channel has been used between a sender and two receivers.
+In the AVATAR simulation, you may observe that depending on the time value selected by the simulator, the message may be either lost, received only by receiver 1, or received by both receivers.

 • Use of constant values in AVATAR designs.